 Artscape celebrates Gothenburg City 400 years

-We're pretty excited about the Artscape return to our city in May 2021!
-Six street art and mural artworks are planned and we will definitely take photos, videos and write about this event, as the project is ongoing and the final pieces of street art!
+We're excited about the Artscape return to our city in May 2021!
+Six street art and mural artworks are planned and we will definitely take photos, and videos and write about this event, as the project is ongoing and the final pieces of street art.

 RELATED POST: Artscape Saga Street Art Sweden